In Ivory Coast, fear over the cocoa harvest after too heavy rains

 Concern from producers

-After the rains, the situation could remain critical, since the resurgence of the El Nino climatic phenomenon raises fears of prolonged periods of drought in West Africa.
+After the rains, the situation might remain critical, since the resurgence of the El Nino climatic phenomenon raises fears of prolonged periods of drought in West Africa.
 “This is proof that climate change is hitting developing countries more”asserts Ivorian economist Séraphin Prao.

-But while waiting for a possible repeat of the phenomenon next season, producers are worried about their finances in the short term.
+But while waiting for a possible repeat of the phenomenon next season, producers are worried regarding their finances in the short term.
 In Ivory Coast, the farm gate purchase price of cocoa is set by the government.
 At 1,000 CFA francs per kilo (1.5 euros), it is higher this year than in recent seasons, but the low volumes will cause a shortfall for many families.

 Read also: Article reserved for our subscribers In Ivory Coast, the cocoa sector is moving up a gear